Getting here and around

 Lesja is located between Åndalsnes and Lillehammer, at the very top of Gudbransdalen, and is easily reached by train and car.

 Innherred can be reached by car, train and bus.
-The airport in Trondheim is only 31 miles south of Innherred.
+The airport in Trondheim, with many international connections, is only 31 miles to the south.

-Sandefjord Airport Torp, Color Line, the train and the motorway E18 all ensure good transport connections both nationally and internationally.
+Sandefjord Airport Torp, Color Line, Fjord Line, the train and the E18 highway all ensure good transport connections nationally and internationally.